Nevada counties review election results amid false claims

 But the false claims prompted commissioners last week in rural Otero County, New Mexico, to initially refuse to certify results from their June 7 primary.
 After a showdown with the secretary of state and an order by the New Mexico Supreme Court to certify, the commissioners voted 2-1 to sign off on the election and avert a broader crisis.

-The delay in Esmeralda County, Nevada — where Trump won 82% of the vote in 2020 — occurred amid distrust by voters fueled by unfounded voting machine conspiracies that have spread in the U.S. over the past two years.
+The delay in Nevada’s Esmeralda County — where Trump won 82% of the vote in 2020 — occurred amid distrust by voters fueled by unfounded voting machine conspiracies that have spread in the U.S. over the past two years.
 It drew intense attention to tiny Goldfield, a former mining boom town about halfway between Las Vegas and Reno.

 Commission Chairman De Winsor and Vice-Chairman Timothy Hipp planned to meet at 2 p.m., ahead off an 11:59 p.m. deadline to approve the canvass.
 The results will be forwarded to the secretary of state’s office, as required under state law.